dtiezzi/Rcodes/basicsR_1.md

 # R Basics - 1
 ## Data Types and Structures in R

 This is my first post about R and I will be covering an important topic here.
-R is a abject oriented language.
+R is a object oriented language.
 What I mean is every variable in R is an object.
 So, even a simple integer has attributes.
 The attribute can be `None` or, be a list of attributes including `names`, `dimnames`, `dim` and `class`.

 In R, we have some data types.
 Everyone is an object from a different class.
 Let's look at the code bellow: